 Funding Committee: The Committee reviews all grant requests and applications, internal or external; tracks progress on project expenditures; and makes recommendations to the Commission for expenditure of grant funds.
-The Funding Committee will also provide oversight for the Planning and Training subcommittee.
+The Funding Committee will also provide oversight for the Planning and Training Subcommittee.

-Planning and Training Subcommittee: The Subcommittee reviews LEPCs hazardous materials response plans and advises LEPCs with respect to their plans compliance with applicable laws, regulations and procedures.
-The Subcommittee ensures grant requests are appropriate to levels of training and levels of response.
+Planning and Training Subcommittee: The Subcommittee reviews each LEPCs hazardous materials response plans, level of response questionnaire, exercise/incident report and advises LEPCs with respect to their plan's compliance with applicable laws, regulations and procedures.
+The Subcommittee ensures the SERC Operational, Planning, Training and Equipment grant requests are appropriate to levels of training and levels of response.